 - spotting (any color) any time during the month

-- pain in the vagina or lower abdomen
+- pain in your vagina or lower abdomen

 - fever that could indicate an infection